 - Custom - this model allows you to specify a certain number of days for each timesheet

-You can also indicate what day of the week your timesheet starts:
+You can also indicate which day of the week your timesheet starts:

 If you change your timesheet, you will then be asked to indicate what day the next timesheet should start on:

 Below the Timesheet Model is the section for "Timesheet Attestation".

 This section allows you to enter text indicating your staff confirms that when they submit their timesheet, they attest to the fact that the hours they have entered are accurate.
 Organizations that started using ClickTime after November, 2021 will have default language here, whereas customers from before November 2021 will want to enter their own text into this field.